vippsas/vipps-login-api/how-it-works/README.md

 <!-- END_COMMENT -->

+View the Login API how-it-works guides for illustrations of the main flows.

 * [Vipps Login in the browser](vipps-login-api-howitworks.md)
 * [Vipps Login from phone number](vipps-login-from-phone-number-api-howitworks.md)
 * [Vipps Login with Recurring](vipps-login-recurring-howitworks.md)